 Not sure what you want to do for a living?
-Need some guidance before you pick subjects for college or uni?
-Work experience can help.
-Here’s an introduction..
+Work experience can help!

 Why does work experience matter?

 If you’ve never experienced work before, work experience is a good way to learn about what it involves.
-Going to work in almost any environment – an office, shop, factory, outdoors, you name it is very different to school or college.
-The hours are longer, you have different responsibilities, and there are all manner of curious rituals to observe and learn about, many of which revolve around who makes the tea.
-(Hint: if you’re on work experience, it’s you.)
+Going to work in almost any environment – an office, shop, factory, outdoors, you name it – is very different to school or college.
+The hours are longer, you have different responsibilities, and there are all sorts of employability skills to learn about.

-Finally, getting work experience looks very good to employers, colleges and universities.
-It demonstrates that you’ve taken the time to improve your skills, shows that you’ve done something outside of your studies, that you’re organised, that you’ve thought about your future mainly that you’re interested in the world and want to be involved.
+Importantly, getting work experience looks very good to employers, colleges and universities.
+It demonstrates that you’ve taken the time to improve your skills, shows that you’ve done something outside of your studies, that you’re organised, that you’ve thought about your future – mainly that you’re interested in the world of work and want to be involved.

 What does it involve?

 It really depends on the kind of employer you spend your work experience with.
 It could be anything from shadowing another employee to doing various tasks to help others do their job.
 Some employers have dedicated work experience schemes, so that’s another option to look out for when you’re doing your research.

 First of all you need to think about the kind of work experience you want.
 It’s good to remember that work experience doesn’t commit you to anything, it’s simply a chance to find out more, so keep an open mind.
 Make a list of the careers and employers that appeal to you, and talk it over with your friends and family.

 Next, speak to your teachers or a career adviser, as they may have useful contacts and suggestions.
 Family and friends can also be helpful.
 Know someone who does a job that you’re interested in?
 Why not ask if they can help you get some work experience?
 People are usually happy to help.